 for more information.
 We also host a familiarization trip each June.
 Email us for more information.

 Courses in our study abroad program are transferable through our School of Record agreement with Warren Wilson College.
 We are also accredited in the UK by Cardiff Metropolitan University.
 Additionally, Perrotis College is currently seeking US accreditation through NECHE.
+We foresee that by Summer 2023, all transcripts will be administered by Perrotis College.

 What is the application process?